 I always wanted a Murphy Bed but hubby wanted a hideaway sofa bed.
 Being the nice compromising wife I am I said, “ok, but it has to be comfy.”

 So off to many furniture stores we went.
 The price tags gave us sticker shock, and they weren’t that comfy, even with an expensive “upgraded” mattress.

-So off to the first of many furniture stores we went.
-The price tags were a bit of a shock and they weren’t that comfy to start, even with an upgraded mattress which added a few hundred dollars to the price.
-I did the math and convinced my hubby that we could build a Murphy Bed for just about the same price as an upgraded sofa bed.
-I already plan to move a chair out of the living room into the spare room for TV watching so it was a win win and the compromise moved in my favor 😉
+Being the negotiator I am I did the math and convinced my hubby we could build a Murphy Bed for about the same price as an upgraded sofa bed.
+I planed to move a chair out of the living room into the spare room for TV watching so it was a win win and the compromise moved in my favor 😉

 Make sure you check out my list of tips at the end of the post.